What are PFAS chemicals? Is there a “safe” level for PFAS?

 Is the State of Vermont doing enough to protect our rivers and lakes from harmful effects of toxic chemicals?

 While there is currently a Vermont State standard for “safe” levels of PFAS for drinking water, there is no standard for ambient, or surface water.
 In February of 2020, the Agency of Natural Resources posted a proposal for developing a standard for a “safe” level of PFAS in our lakes and rivers.
-Act 21, passed by our State Legislature, requires that a standard is adopted by January, 2024.
+Act 21, (S.49) passed in 2019 by our State Legislature, requires that a standard is adopted by January, 2024.
 Through mediation, DUMP was able to stop disposal of the Coventry landfill leachate at the Newport Wastewater Treatment facility until the standard is adopted and the water discharged from the facility complies with the standard.
 Read the state’s proposed plan to develop a standard, and our comments below.